Farmer-Markus/s25rttr-android/README.md

 I'm using android ndk r27 ndk r23(some dependencies are not compatible with ndk r17 :/) cmake 3.22.1 and openjdk 17.

-Currently you need to put the settlers 2 data into the `android-project/app/src/main/assets/share/s25rttr/S2` folder
+Currently you need to put the settlers 2 data into the `android-project/app/src/main/assets/share/s25rttr/S2` folder.

+I'll add a file choosing feature in future.

 # How to build